PoCInnovation/Pool2022/Software/day03/Typescript/README.md

 - [`query`](https://en.wikipedia.org/wiki/Query_string): a string that
 extends the url to fill parameter of type `key/value`.
 Generally used to give additional information about the request.<br>
-For example : order of data return, max number of entities etc...
+For example: order of data return, max number of entities etc...
 It also used for [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization).
 - [`url param`](https://doriantaylor.com/policy/http-url-path-parameter-syntax): a dynamic
 string in the path.
 Generally used to select a resource directly from